JerryX2021/Tableau/README.md

 ![image](https://user-images.githubusercontent.com/76986018/147402096-771e14a8-d63f-4348-838a-7e3b55f17ad9.png)

-Knowledge is priceless.
-Running a library has a price tag.
+# Knowledge is priceless.Running a library has a price tag.

 The library expenditure may reflect the economic status of countries, it does not necessarily reflect the usage of librairies and it is not a reflection of knowledge gained in population.

+This project shows how we can use Tableau Dashboard to interactively analyze and report data.